negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

         def _update(self):
             pass

 The code is compact and self-explanatory.
 We pass a function called :code:`compile_fn` that returns a function called :code:`forward_fn` function upon compilation.
-To instantiate a module of this type we simply have to provide a compile function that upon calling, returns a forward function.
+To instantiate a module, we simply have to provide a compile function that returns a forward function when called.
 For example, for implementing a convolutional module from scratch relying on this module (check the Keras docstring for :code:`Conv2D`), we would do:

 .. code:: python